ddoxey/cli-table/README.md

 echo 'hello,world' | table -s style.json
 ```

-See the scripts in the *demos* folder for more examples.
+See the scripts in the *demo* folder for more examples.